How to Create WordPress Theme from Scratch: Step by Step Guide

 How to Create WordPress Theme with TemplateToaster?

 TemplateToaster is pretty easy to install and it doesn’t involve any coding at all.
-Simply visit the software and download the TemplateToaster installer.
+Simply visit the software website and download the TemplateToaster installer.
 However, the trial version is free.
 Now, all you have to do is follow these easy steps to make your own WordPress theme.
 The first screen that will appear after installation looks like

 Follow These Steps to Create WordPress Theme & Initiate your WordPress Theme Development